cdricn/ymzkr-web-PUBLIC/README.md

 Visit the website here: https://ymzk.vercel.app/

 ## How to Build
 Clone the repo and install any missing dependencies.
-The middleware protects the USER page from being accessed.
+The middleware protects the ``/user`` page from being accessed.
 If you want it disabled, either go to middlware.ts and replace the value of ``const protectedRoutes = ["/user"];`` with something else, or set up a GitHub OAuth.

 ## GitHub OAuth Middleware